gmc-code/PC-microbit-micropython/docs/images/bytearray_images.rst

     display.show(newimg)

-| The advantage of using bytearray is that it allows integer lists to be used instead of stings.
+| The advantage of using bytearray is that it allows integer lists to be used instead of strings.
 | Integer lists are easier to manipulate.

 ----